Engelhard: Merger and spinoff of Phibro

+In the early 1960s, Engelhard developed a series of premium paint finishes for General Motors, marketed as Firemist paints using discs of calcium, sodium and borosilicate to produce truer colours, more intense shine, and better transparency and reflection than traditional metallics.
+The borosilicate was engineered to deliver more chroma, color purity, brightness, transparency and reflectivity.
+The finishes actually contained no aluminium or other metal particles and were thus not technically “metallic,” though often described as such. — though the manufacturing process of electro-depositing aluminized polyester flakes was expensive.
+Firemist would later be used for finishes on its guitars by the Fender corporation.

 Philipp's trading continued to enjoy phenomenal growth as the world turned to spot traders to move scarce natural resources around the globe.
 By 1972, EMCC's sales hit $US2 billion, about 80 percent of it supplied by Philipp, and in 1974 revenue reached $5 billion.
 By 1981, Philipp Brothers earned 89 percent of the total corporation's $US26.6 billion in revenues and 88 percent of its $US532.7 million in profits.
 Management in the slow growing minerals-and-chemicals division, along with those in precious metals, felt overshadowed by their trading counterparts.
 This led to the spinoff of Philipp Brothers (later called Phibro), and renaming what was left the Engelhard Corporation.